ericdwkim/ericdwkim/README.md

 ### Greetings!

 I have over a year experience in software engineering.
 I'm currently working a hybrid role @ [Aramark](https://www.aramark.com/home) as a Junior Software Engineer / IT Technical Analyst.
+I am actively pursuing my dreams to become a full-stack engineer in the world of blockchain.

 ### Languages and Tools